UC Master Gardeners, Santa Clara County, CA

 4A) Moon & Stars (Van Doren Strain) [no picture]

 Packet Comments - Members of SSE searched for nearly a decade before Kent Whealy rediscovered this legendary watermelon on Merle Van Doren’s farm near Macon Missouri.
 Offered by Henry Fields during the 1930’s, these medium size oval dark green fruits are covered with pea size yellow stars and usually one larger yellow moon.
 Foliage is also spotted.
 The flesh is sweet and pink with brown seeds.
-Harvest 88 to 90 days, 25–40 lbs.
+Harvest 88–90 days, 25–40 lbs.

 Moon and Stars watermelon (Cherokee strain)